Which under-the-radar destinations should you be travelling to in 2020?Read more...

 • Iranian Kurdistan with its spectacular mountain villages and serpentine roads

 • The Gate of All Nations in ancient Persepolis

 • The architecture of Kashan’s old merchant houses

-• Sunset at one of the Zoroastrian ‘towers of silence’ in Yazd
+• Experiencing sunset at one of the Zoroastrian ‘towers of silence’ in Yazd

 The following itineraries presuppose all arrangements have been made in advance, or that a taxi or car will be used.
 If local bus transport is used, extra time will be needed to organise tickets, and journey times will be longer.

 Eight to ten days

 Two days’ sightseeing and savouring Persian cuisine in Tehran; flight to Esfahan for at least three full days’ city sightseeing; drive to Yazd for one night and a day of sightseeing; then to Shiraz for three nights (if coming by car, a stop in Abarkuh is suggested), including a full day in and around Persepolis, and another day in Bishapur or Firuzabad; flight home from Shiraz.